 OVERVIEW: Wells Fargo Foundation is the philanthropic arm of the banking and financial services company.
 The foundation supports a wide range of needs, including education, housing, community development, the environment, and arts and culture.
 Specific focuses and agendas vary by state and region.

-IP TAKE: Functionally speaking, Wells Fargo Foundation’s giving—and the agendas therein—is subdivided by state, and sometimes also by regions within those states.
-Of the 44 states where the foundation gives, the vast majority of them place arts and culture giving squarely on the agenda, with theater a major player within this realm.
+IP TAKE: Functionally speaking, Wells Fargo Foundation’s grantmaking, and its separate agendas, is subdivided by state, and sometimes also by regions within those states.
+Of the 44 states where the foundation gives, the vast majority of them place arts and culture giving squarely on the agenda, and dance is a big player within this realm.

 PROFILE: Wells Fargo Foundation, the philanthropic sister of the banking and financial services institution seeks to create “long-term, strategic, relationships with nonprofits and other organizations to create innovative, sustainable solutions to meet local needs.”
 By its own accounting in recent years, Wells Fargo granted $281 million to 16,300 nonprofits and schools nationwide through its Community Investment program.